-During the past five years, the Aflac Cancer Center averaged more than 365 new cancer patients each year—approximately one new cancer diagnosis every day of the year.
+During the past five years, the Aflac Cancer Center averaged nearly 380 new cancer patients each year—more than one new cancer diagnosis every day of the year.

 What does this data mean?